dmfs/gver/README.md

 behavior is achieved by adding more change types underneath each other, with the first one matching being applied.
 Sometimes this can become a bit lengthy and more difficult to understand.
-If all conditions have the same priority you can put them together into one change type and combine then with `anyOf`.
+If all conditions have the same priority, you can put them together into one change type and combine them with `anyOf`.

 ```groovy